‘Too busy’: Liz Truss cancels only TV interview of Tory leadership race

 The favourite to be the next prime minister was due to be quizzed by the BBC’s Nick Robinson on Tuesday evening, but has pulled out because she can “no longer spare the time”.

-The decision comes after Ms Truss’s economic plans were strongly criticised by the Institute for Fiscal Studies, which warned massive unfunded tax cuts would “crash the public finances”.
+The decision comes after Ms Truss’s economic plans were strongly criticised by the Institute for Fiscal Studies (IFS), which warned massive unfunded tax cuts would “crash the public finances”.

-There is growing confusion over what help the foreign secretary plans to ease the pain of rocketing energy bills – after she first “ruled out” help for every household, but then appeared to rethink the stance.

-Ms Truss had already come under fire for refusing to be interviewed by Andrew Neil – regarded as TV’s toughest test for any politician – but then agreed to face Mr Robinson.

 Register for free to continue reading